 - Example B: However, if you have 50 followers who ARE all your people and 1-4% see your content, then you’re 100% guaranteed to get something (engagement, a sale, etc) every time you post.

-So many craftpreneuers, bloggers, and small business owners chase social media followers thinking that if they have lots of followers they will start making money (or more money).
-That couldn’t be less true!
+So many Craftpreneuers, bloggers, and small business owners chase social media followers.
+They think that if they have lots of followers, they will start making money (or making more money).
+That couldn’t be more false!

-It doesn’t matter how many followers you have if those followers aren’t your people, because they won’t be interested in what you have to say or do.
+It doesn’t matter how many followers you have if those followers aren’t your people.
+Because if they aren’t your ideal customer, they won’t be interested in what you have to say or do.

 I would MUCH rather invest my time into Example B above because Example A is a complete waste of my time.
 Sure, I might occasionally get someone who sees my content and becomes a customer, but that would be so uncommon that it just isn’t worth the effort.